Last Updated on March 27, 2023

 With a Great Pyrenees as a pet, you’ll most likely spend between $180 to $850 every month, and they are certainly worth it

-.
-The cost factor depends on your dog’s overall health, the cost of living in your location, and general buying preferences.
+The price factor depends on your dog’s overall health, the cost of living in your location, and general buying preferences.

-These costs may fluctuate in emergency situations, but that is expected from a large dog breed like the Great Pyrenees.
+These expenses may fluctuate in emergency situations, but that is expected from a large dog breed like the Great Pyrenees.